eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### Educational credentials and professional qualifications
-Providing documents for qualification recognition procedures can be costly and time-consuming for end Users, Relying Parties such as companies and employers, and (Q)EAA providers such as education and training providers or other academic institutions.
+Providing documents for qualification recognition procedures can be costly and time-consuming for end Users, Relying Parties such as companies and employers, and (Q)EAA Providers such as education and training providers or other academic institutions.
 For example, digital diploma attestations could be presented cross-border in a verifiable, trusted, and consumable format to another education or training institution or a